justincasher/justincasher.github.io/articles/Categorical-Products-and-Coproducts.md

 meaning each object (resp. morphism) in $$ \cC $$ is mapped to an object (resp. morphism) in $$ \CD $$.
 We call $$ F $$ a *functor* if it preserves the composition operator $$ F(f \circ g) = F(f) \circ F(g) $$ and local identities $$ F(\Id_A) = \Id_{F(A)} $$.

-&emsp; When dealing with categories, we are interested in when a morphism factors through another one.
+**Remark.** When working with categories, we are interested in when a morphism factors through another one.
 Intuitively, this abstracts the notion of integers dividing each another, and it leads to the notion of categorical limits and colimits.

 &emsp; Let $$ F \colon \CI \to \cC $$ be a functor.
 Here, we call $$ F $$ a *diagram* and $$ \CI $$ the *indexing category*.
 We denote an object in the image of $$ F $$ by $$ F(i) = A_i $$.
 The *limit* of $$ F $$ is then an object $$ \lim A_i $$ in $$ \cC $$ equipped with a morphism